nathanlogie/dissertation/README.md

 ## Models  Used

-Both models were selected to allow for testing with both classifier and regression models and based on their use in AIF360
+Both models were selected to allow for testing with two different models and based on their use in AIF360

 - Random Forest Classifier
     - Sourced from https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html